Login

 The Namche climb on Day 2

-The final 2-hour climb to Namche Bazaar at the end of Day 2 surprises almost every beginner.
-The trail gains 600m on a steep zigzag in the last section — and this comes at the end of a full trekking day, at 3,000m+ altitude where oxygen availability is already reduced.
-Furthermore, most trekkers who describe EBC as harder than expected specifically name this section.
-Consequently, the preparation for Day 2 is specific: build to 6-hour consecutive uphill training sessions with a loaded pack and include some very steep hill sections in weeks 4–6 of preparation.
+The final two-hour climb into Namche Bazaar at the end of Day 2 catches almost every beginner off guard.
+The trail gains 600m on a steep zigzag in that final stretch, and it comes at the end of a full trekking day, at 3,000m+ where oxygen is already thinner.
+Ask most trekkers who found EBC harder than expected, and they’ll name this exact section.
+So train for it specifically — build toward 6-hour consecutive uphill sessions with a loaded pack, and include some genuinely steep hill sections in weeks 4-6 of your training.

 What altitude actually feels like

-Above 3,500m, trekking feels different from anything at sea level.
-Breathing becomes conscious and deliberate rather than automatic.
-The same effort that produces a fast walk at home produces slow, deliberate steps at Tengboche.
-Furthermore, this is not a fitness failure — it is physiology, and it happens to every trekker regardless of athletic background.
-Consequently, the correct response to altitude fatigue is to slow down further, drink more water, and follow the guide’s pace without pushing.
+Above 3,500m, trekking stops feeling like trekking at sea level.
+Breathing turns conscious and deliberate instead of automatic.
+The same effort that gets you a brisk walk back home gets you slow, deliberate steps at Tengboche.
+This isn’t a fitness failure — it’s just physiology, and it happens to every single trekker regardless of how athletic they are.
+The right response is to slow down further, drink more water, and follow your guide’s pace without pushing against it.

 The two acclimatisation days

-Most beginners arrive expecting the acclimatisation days to feel like rest days.
-They are not.
-The Day 3 hike above Namche to 3,900m and the Day 6 hike to Nagarjun Hill at 5,100m are both physically demanding day hikes that build the altitude adaptation the final push to 5,000m+ depends on.
-Furthermore, skipping or shortening either hike — because you feel fine and want to push ahead — is the single most common mistake that turns into AMS above Lobuche.
-Consequently, Mountain Hike Nepal treats both acclimatisation days as non-negotiable.
+Most beginners expect these to feel like rest days.
+They don’t.
+The Day 3 hike above Namche to 3,900m and the Day 6 hike to Nagarjun Hill at 5,100m are both genuinely demanding day hikes, and they’re what build the altitude adaptation your body needs for the final push above 5,000m.
+Skipping or rushing either one — because you’re feeling fine and want to push ahead — is the single most common mistake that turns into AMS above Lobuche.
+We treat both days as completely non-negotiable, no exceptions.

-Gorakshep at 5,160m is the highest overnight of the trek — and it is genuinely uncomfortable for most trekkers.
-Sleep is shallow and disrupted.
-Appetite disappears.
-Simple tasks require deliberate effort.
-Furthermore, this discomfort is normal at 5,000m+ for someone who has never been at this altitude before.
-Consequently, the trekkers who handle Gorakshep best are those who arrive well-hydrated, with the acclimatisation schedule behind them, and with an early bedtime rather than a late teahouse evening.
+Gorak Shep at 5,160m is the highest overnight of the trek, and for most people it’s genuinely uncomfortable.
+Sleep gets shallow and disrupted.
+Appetite mostly disappears.
+Simple tasks take real, deliberate effort.
+That discomfort is entirely normal at 5,000m+ for anyone who’s never been at this altitude before.
+The trekkers who handle Gorak Shep best are the ones who arrive well-hydrated, with the acclimatisation schedule fully behind them, and who choose an early bedtime over a late night in the teahouse.

 Most Common Beginner Mistakes on EBC